Skip to main content

 Go to the French Riviera if you love art and museums

-Across the Cote d’Azur, you’ll find countless world-class art institutions.
-Some are specifically dedicated to renowned European artists who lived in the area.
+Across the French Riviera, or Cote d’Azur as it’s known locally, you’ll find countless world-class art institutions.
+Some are specifically dedicated to renowned European artists who lived in the area and were inspired by its landscapes.
 If museum hopping is high on your bucket list, the French Riviera is the perfect place for you.
 After all, no trip to France is complete without art, right?

 Our 12-day Provence, the Riviera & Tuscany tour includes a free day on the French Riviera, which you could spend exploring the region’s wealth of museums.
 In Antibes, there’s the fortress-like Musée Picasso, home to 245 pieces of the famous artist’s work.
 In Nice, there’s the Musée Matisse, which surveys long-time Nice resident Henri Matisse’s art, including 454 drawings.
 More whimsical still is the Butterfly Museum in the heart of St. Tropez.
 It’s tucked inside the former home of artist Dany Lartigue, and yes, it is indeed a museum dedicated to thousands of butterflies from all over the world.